Faroese phonology: Universal Declaration of Human Rights

 The following is a sample text of Article 1 of the Universal Declaration of Human Rights.
-The first line is the orthographic version; the second is the International Phonetic Alphabet transciption.
+The first line is the orthographic version; the second is the International Phonetic Alphabet transcription.
 A recording is available on the UDHR audio project's website.

 Lord's Prayer

 The following is a sample text of the Lord's Prayer in Faroese.
-The first line is the orthographic version; the second is the International Phonetic Alphabet transciption.
+The first line is the orthographic version; the second is the International Phonetic Alphabet transcription.
 A recording posted under the @teknmal767 channel is available on YouTube, it contains two performances of the prayer spoken and signed.